ModelChecker/moxi-mc-flow/README.txt

 script to run the solver/algorithm over each smv file in benchmarks.
 They report the file, result, and time for each run.
 After running each benchmark, it then runs `check.py` to verify no solvers disagreed on a result, i.e., one claimed sat/unsat and another claimed the opposite for a benchmark.

+Keep in mind that the results are meant to be relative to nuXmv, i.e., they show that the toolchain provided is correct and performant *with respect to* nuXmv.
+So, though many tests with not finish within the timeout or memout limits, the data show that the avr, btormc, and pono scripts agree with and solve a similar number of sat/unsat instances compared to nuXmv.

 By default, the script uses 4 processes.
 If you omit the flag, the script will use as many processes as there are cores available.
 You can change this by